The Mastery Curve

 Therefore, my job was in essence to conceive practicable cues to keep the wheel spinning; I would have to practice every day and to leave my comfort zone if I wanted to be halfway serious.

-Otherwise, my time would be better spent on something else.
+Otherwise, my time would be better spent on something different.

 Mastery Curve